An RBC count is a blood test that measures how many red blood cells (RBCs) you have.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

-The RBC count is almost always part of the CBC (complete blood count) test.
+The RBC count is almost always part of a complete blood count (CBC) test.

 The test can help diagnose different kinds of anemia (low number of RBCs) and other conditions affecting red blood cells.

 The ranges above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your health care provider about the meaning of your specific test results.

 Higher than normal numbers of RBCs may be due to:

-Your RBC count will increase for several weeks when you move to a higher altitude.
+Your RBC count will increase for several weeks when you are in a higher altitude.

 Drugs that can increase the RBC count include: